nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Using / Testing other commands in HRConnect

-   1. Refer to the [User Guide "Features" section](https://ay2425s1-cs2103t-t15-4.github.io/tp/UserGuide.html#features) for formats, examples, and expected outputs for each command.
+   1. Refer to the [User Guide "Features" section](https://ay2425s1-cs2103t-t15-4.github.io/tp/UserGuide.html#features) for an exhaustive list of commands.
+   2. Valid command formats, command examples, parameter limitations, and expected outputs are provided.
-   2. Enter the commands with the provided format and parameter limitations.
+   3. Enter the commands with the provided format and parameter limitations.
       - Expected: The output performs the same as the listed expected output.
+   4. Enter the commands not following the provided format or violating parameter limitations.
+      - An appropriate error message is thrown.

 ### Saving data